Click the images to see them larger above!

 After a weekend getaway in the Pocono Mountains, Hadley’s parents thought it normal that their daughter seemed sleepier than usual.
 However, when she woke, Hadley vomited in her crib, and when taken out, couldn’t walk without falling over.
 As a nurse practitioner, Hadley’s mother knew something was very wrong.
 The nearest hospital redirected them to Children’s Hospital of Philadelphia where their lives were turned upside down.
 On October 29th, 2019, physicians discovered that Hadley had a brain tumor.

 Fortunately, Hadley’s tumor was operable and a day after her diagnosis 100% of the tumor was successfully removed.
 Following the surgery, Hadley had two lumbar punctures to verify that the cancer was not present in her spine.
-After that, she began a series of 30 proton radiation treatments and three photon radiation treatments which concluded earlier this year.
+After that, she began a series of 30 proton radiation treatments and three photon radiation treatments which concluded in early 2020.

 Hadley maintained her spitfire personality around anyone in scrubs, making sure to let them know that her favorite word was “no”.
 Although most people in Hadley’s situation might have complained, she remained as happy as ever despite having to show up for radiation each day.
 Hadley has already demonstrated incredible resilience so early in her life.

 Through all their trials, Hadley’s family has held tightly to a piece of advice they were given that their child is more than a statistic.
 Each child writes their own story, and Hadley is quite the author.
 From Hadley’s time in treatment, her family became aware that pediatric cancer research needs a great deal more funding and that the current survival rate for some brain tumors is simply unacceptable.
 Her family looks to organizations like Alex’s Lemonade Stand Foundation (ALSF) for hope to someday change those statistics.